Illinois Compiled Statutes

 characteristics to the temburni or tendu leaf.

 (Source: P.A.
 91-734, eff.
 1-1-01.)

 720 ILCS 685/4

 (720 ILCS 685/4)

 (from Ch.
 23, par.
 2358-4)

-(a) Sale to minors.
+(a) Sale to persons under 21 years of age.
 No person shall knowingly sell,

 barter, exchange, deliver or give away or cause or permit or procure to

 be sold, bartered, exchanged, delivered, or given away tobacco accessories

 or smoking herbs to any person under 21 years of age.